ideal-postcodes/core-interface/README.md

 Specific errors may be supplied for the following reasons:

-- Convenience: They are frequently tested for (e.g. invalid postcode, postcode not found)
+- Convenience.
+They are frequently tested for (e.g. invalid postcode, postcode not found)
-- Developer QoL.
-They are useful for debug purposes during the implementation stages
+- Useful for debug purposes during the implementation stages

 ```javascript
 Prototype Chain